LaxarJS/shop-demo/docs/tutorials/07_article_search_box_widget.md

 The _article-search-box-widget_ can now filter articles according to a search term.
 However, it would be nice if we could create links to individual search results and share or bookmark them.
-For this, LaxarJS provides _place parameters_ that help to encode elements of the application state in the browser URL.
+For this, LaxarJS provides _place parameters_ that help to encode elements of the application state into the browser URL.

 ### Encoding State in a Place Parameter